webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Foci/Shreds-the-Walls-of-the-World.md

 ---
 aliases:
-- "Shreds the Walls of the World"
+  - Shreds the Walls of the World
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Movement-Expertise
+title: Shreds the Walls of the World
+collection: Foci
+kind: Focus
+id: Shreds-the-Walls-of-the-World
 ---